memgraph/docs/docs/database-functionalities/query-modules/overview.md

 MATCH (node) CALL module.procedure(node) YIELD result RETURN *;
 ```

+For **writeable procedures** we have some other limitations also:
+* the rest of the query has to be read-only
+* the writeable procedure call has to be the last cause in the query apart
+from the `RETURN` clause.
+The last example also works with writeable procedures because it satisfies all
+of these requirements.

 When we use `CALL` in a larger query, we have to explicitly
 `RETURN` from the query to get the results.
 Naturally, the `RETURN` is not
-needed if we perform updates after `CALL`.
-This follows the openCypher
+needed if we perform updates after `CALL` or the called procedure is a
-convention that read-only queries need to end with a `RETURN`, while queries
+writeable procedure.
+This follows the openCypher convention that read-only
+queries need to end with a `RETURN`, while queries which update something
-which update something don't need to `RETURN` anything.
+don't need to `RETURN` anything.

 If a procedure returns a record with a field name that may clash with some
 variable we already have in a query, that field name can be aliased into some